SCIM

 String

-Group purpose description
+Group purpose or description

 Supported SCIM Applications